 Logos and Trademarks

-Use of any Notre Dame trademarks on merchandise or in relation to goods and services requires the express permission of the University of Notre Dame.
+Use of any Notre Dame trademarks or identifiers (including the University's colors) on merchandise or in relation to goods and services requires the express permission of the University of Notre Dame.
 This applies to all students, alumni, staff, faculty, manufacturers, retailers, and customers.

 What is a trademark?